 Depending upon the composition of the gas mixture, their concentrations, and the duration and temperature of the process, the surface properties of a wide array of materials can be altered to enhance performance and functionality.
 Such enhancements include, for example, increased hydrocarbon barrier properties, reduced friction coefficients, increased hydrophilicity, increased wettability or enhanced adhesion abilities.

-Inhance’s Fluoro-Seal Process™, sometimes referred to as “surface fluorination,” is used to impart hydrocarbon barrier properties to plastics.
+Inhance’s Fluoro-Seal Process®, uses fluorine gas to impart hydrocarbon barrier properties to various types of plastics.

 The desired barrier performance is accomplished by controlling the degree of fluorine substitution.
 This requires consideration of plastic material composition, additives and other materials present, the container or tank characteristics, the expected storage conditions, and the composition of the liquid to be contained.

 Inhance has developed special methods to achieve optimum barrier performance without causing undesired degradation and decomposition reactions.
-Careful maintenance and control of the relative gas mixture, the reaction temperature, and the exposure time enables the formations of very stable covalent carbon-fluorine (C-F) bonds to a surface depth of several nanometers.
+Careful maintenance and control of the relative gas mixture, the reaction temperature, and the exposure time enables the formations of very stable covalent carbon-fluorine (C-F) bonds to surface depths of several microns.

-The change in weight loss of some selected solvents as a result of our Fluoro-Seal Process™ is shown in the table below.
+The change in weight loss of some selected solvents as a result of our Fluoro-Seal Process® is shown in the table below.

 (grams / liter / day)